pkyanam/ArduRoomba/README.md

 # ArduRoomba

-ArduRoomba is a library for Arduino that facilitates interfacing with iRobot Create 2 devices and compatible iRobot Roombas (500 series through 800 series non-WiFi models).
-This library is tested with Uno R3 and Uno R4 Minima/WiFi, and it is based on the iRobot Roomba 500 Open Interface (OI) Specification.
+ArduRoomba is an Arduino library that enables interfacing with iRobot Create 2 and compatible iRobot Roomba models (500 series through 800 series non-WiFi models).
+Developed based on the iRobot Create 2 Open Interface (OI) Specification, this library is specifically designed for Arduino Uno R3 and Uno R4 Minima/WiFi.

 ## Features
 - Control iRobot Roomba/Create 2 devices using Arduino.
-- Utilizes the iRobot Roomba 500 series Open Interface Specification.
+- Based on the iRobot Create 2 Open Interface Specification.
 - Compatible with Arduino Uno R3 and Uno R4 Minima/WiFi.

 ## Installation
 To install the ArduRoomba library, download this repository and include it in your Arduino IDE.
-For more detailed instructions, refer to the [Arduino Library Installation Guide](https://www.arduino.cc/en/guide/libraries).
+For detailed installation instructions, refer to the [Arduino Library Installation Guide](https://www.arduino.cc/en/guide/libraries).

 ## How to Use
-Before proceeding, ensure your wiring is correct and compatible with 5V logic levels.
-Improper wiring may damage your Arduino or iRobot unit.
-Refer to Page 3 of the included PDF for detailed information on the iRobot serial connector.
+Before using the library, ensure your wiring is compatible with 5V logic levels, as the OI operates at these levels.
+Improper wiring may result in damage to your Arduino or iRobot unit.
+Detailed information on the iRobot serial connector can be found in the included PDF (Page 3).

 ### Wiring Diagram
-This wiring diagram is suitable for Arduino Uno R3, Arduino Uno R4 Minima, and Arduino Uno R4 WiFi:
+The following wiring diagram is suitable for Arduino Uno R3, Arduino Uno R4 Minima, and Arduino Uno R4 WiFi:

 ![WiringDiagram](https://github.com/pkyanam/ArduRoomba/assets/37784174/cb9dd879-04ae-4499-ab68-aed5dfe68eef)

 ### Basic Usage
-To use the library, include `ArduRoomba.h` in your sketch.
-Refer to the included example sketches (`BasicUsage.ino` and `RemoteControl.ino`) for usage examples.
+Include `ArduRoomba.h` in your sketch to use the library.
+Example sketches (`BasicUsage.ino` and `RemoteControl.ino`) are provided for reference.

 ## Compatibility
 ### IDEs: